 Water: Water is available year round at the Visitor Center and at the Historic Agency site.
 Hydrants in Yellow Medicine & Riverside Campgrounds and the Picnic Area have been turned off for the remainder of the 2016 season.
 The well at the Equestrian Camp has been turned off.
 Hydrants will be turned back on, weather dependent, in mid-May 2017.

 Drinking Water: All hydrants have drinkable water.

 Campgrounds: The Yellow Medicine campground is open, but water will not be available until May 2017s.
 Picnic tables have been pulled from the Riverside Campground until the threat of flooding is past.
-The horse campground is open, but the well will not be snowplowed, but will be open to foot traffic.
+The horse campground is open, but the well will not be turned on until May 2017, see Water above for more information.

 Electric Sites: Park has 14 electric sites in main (Yellow Medicine) campground, and 7 in the horse camp.